The introductory computer exercise using Python and the SUND toolbox¶

 This version of the exercise is implemented as a Python version using the SUND toolbox.
-This lab will on a conceptual level guide you through all the main sub-tasks in a systems biology project: model formulation, optimization of the model parameters with respect to experimental data, model evaluation, statistical testing, (uniqueness) analysis, identification of interesting predictions, and testing of those predictions.
+This lab will on a conceptual level guide you through all the main sub-tasks in a systems biology project: model formulation, parameter estimation with respect to experimental data, model evaluation, statistical testing, (uniqueness) analysis, identification of interesting predictions, and testing of those predictions.

 You can download a prepared template python file, which includes all headers throughout the lab.